-Czech Republic Holidays 2019 / 2020
+Czech Republic Holidays 2021

 The Czech Republic provides a breath of fresh air when it comes to choosing a holiday destination.
 Located in Central Europe, the Czech Republic is home to historical stories, lavish castles and of course known for it’s native-brewed beers.
 It’s beautiful capital city of Prague offers a medieval old town and historic centre which has since been recognised as a UNESCO World Heritage Site.
 As a result, Prague gives off a true sense of what the Czech Republic has to offer.
 The city’s architectural prowess boasts Gothic, Renaissance and Baroque buildings which can also be found throughout the country, many of which have now become restaurants and shops.

-Most popular hotels in Czech Republic
+Most popular Czech Republic hotels

 Top 5 things to do in the Czech Republic

 Many of the Czech Republic’s tourist attractions can be found in its capital.
 A city break in Prague will unveil the stunning architecture which can be seen throughout the country.
 The Prague Castle dates back to the 9th century and features various styles of architecture within its complex, from Roman and Gothic to 20th century styles.
 Even the city’s iconic Charles Bridge is a structure to marvel at, linking Prague’s Old and New Towns, the bridge is packed full of action.
 Entertainers and street artists flock here to amuse visitors.
 Charles Bridge lights up at night making it one of the best views to witness in the Czech Republic.